DonnieData/DonnieData.github.io/_posts/2024-1-29-post-snowflake_warehouse_optimization.md

 author_profile: True
 ---

-notice: all charts are interactive, can be hovered over and clicked.

 ## Project Overview
 With the advent of cloud computing and its related services such as cloud storage. data lifecyle ecosystems are going thorugh a big change.
 One common overhall hapening within companys due to this is going from onsite database and storage to cloud-based.
 With this comes a need for data related teams to have a better operational understanding.